+Transportation schedules are posted on the District website in the Parent Portal at the end of August.
 We encourage parents to have their children ride the bus to school.
 Goosehill uses small vans that hold up to twenty children.
 Riding the bus promotes independence and supports children's ability to separate from their parents in the morning.
 Please be at the end of your driveway for morning pick-up about 5-10 minutes early to ensure a calm, unrushed transition.
 Bus drivers are instructed by the bus company not to honk their horns, and not to wait for children who are not at the end of their driveway.

 Safety is our number one priority.

 Students are taught to behave in a safe and respectful manner while riding on the bus.
 The bus drivers will report any misconduct to the parents and to the school principal.
 If your child ever feels uncomfortable on the bus, please don't hesitate to call the principal.
 We work closely with parents to ensure that all children feel safe and comfortable on the bus.
 For the safety and comfort of all, bus privileges can be removed for a period of time if a child has difficulty following the rules.

 It is important to teach your child how to adjust a seat belt so it fits around the waist.
-If your child has difficulty with this task, please let his/her teacher know.
+If your child has difficulty with this task, please let the teacher know.
 It is very important that children know that they may never be out of their seat while the bus is moving.
 Please note that the first few weeks of school usually bring irregular bus/van times.
 Once the driver has adjusted to the route and the children have adjusted to riding the bus/van, the schedule time becomes consistent.
 The children are picked up at their house but must be waiting at the end of the driveway with a parent or guardian.
 At afternoon drop off time a parent or guardian must meet them at the end of the driveway once again.